 Many of the most-common contributing factors have been addressed by the FMCSA.
 For example, the federal hours of service rules—which mandate the number of hours that a truck driver can spend behind the wheel before having to take a break—were enacted solely to combat the rising number of truck accidents caused by fatigued/drowsy driving.
 In a similar vein, truck drivers have been federally prohibited from texting while driving since 2010.

 In a car-vs-truck accident, occupants of passenger vehicles routinely suffer catastrophic or even fatal injures due to the disparity in size and weight between the two vehicles.
-A full-loaded tractor-trailer can weigh as much as 80,000 pounds, while passenger cars are generally only 2,000-3,000 pounds.
+A fully-loaded tractor-trailer can weigh as much as 80,000 pounds, while passenger cars are generally only 2,000-3,000 pounds.
 Injuries commonly include broken bones, spinal cord injuries, head and brain injuries (TBI), burns, dismemberment, chronic pain/disability, or even death.

 According to TxDOT, there were at least 26,150 crashes involving commercial trucks or 18-wheelers in Texas in 2019.
 Those accidents led to at least 452 fatalities and 2,267 injuries (844 of which were listed as serious).
 There were an additional 3,530 commercial vehicle accidents which resulted in “possible” injuries.

 If you’ve ever filed an injury claim after a car accident in the past, then you may be familiar with the types of tricks that insurance companies employ to avoid paying victims what they’re truly owed.
 But with truck accidents, insurance companies are simply ruthless.

 The typical auto insurance policy has approximately $60,000 in liability coverage.
 In contrast, the average 18-wheeler truck has an insurance policy worth well over a million dollars.
 Insurance companies aggressively defend these policies, looking for any reason to deny your claim or deflect liability elsewhere.

 The insurance adjusters handling these claims are not novices.
 They’re seasoned professionals who’ve worked their way up from handling small, low value car accident claims to now defending multimillion-dollar policies.
 These adjusters know (and have used) every trick in the book to take advantage of victims when they’re at their most vulnerable.